sassoftware/grafana-esp-plugin/README.md

 - [Grafana tutorials](https://grafana.com/tutorials/)

 ## SAS Internal Deployment Notes
-This section is only relevant to user working for SAS.
+This section is relevant only to internal users at SAS.

 ### Prerequisites